Victor-L1/Victor-L1.github.io/_pages/about.md

 # 🔥 News
+- *2026.08*: &nbsp;🎉🎉 Our paper "PointSR++" on point-supervised rotated object detection is accepted by IEEE TCSVT..
 - *2025.10*: &nbsp;🎉🎉 I am awarded the 2025 National Scholarship and Outstanding Graduate Student.
 - *2025.09*: &nbsp;🎉🎉 Our national invention patent is approved.
 - *2025.02*: &nbsp;🎉🎉 Our paper "PointSR" on point-supervised object detection is accepted by CVPR 2025.